evolvingstuff/vdw2/content/posts/one-in-five-people-with-long-covid-can-no-longer-work-doctors-in-this-case.md

 ---

-#### VitaminDwiki - <a href="/posts/long-covid-is-now-the-biggest-covid-concern-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Long-COVID is now the biggest COVID concern - many studies">Long-COVID is now the biggest COVID concern - many studies</a>
+#### VitaminDWiki - <a href="/posts/long-covid-is-now-the-biggest-covid-concern-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Long-COVID is now the biggest COVID concern - many studies">Long-COVID is now the biggest COVID concern - many studies</a>

  **that page was started Oct 2022**